mbr4477/blog/content/blog/hadoop-ubuntu-vm/hadoop_ubuntu_vm.md

 Make sure you already have VirtualBox installed.

+> **UPDATE 2020-02-22**
+>
+> After a few VM boots, my guest additions quit working.
+After banging my head against the proverbial wall for too long, here's what fixed it for me:
+> 1. Upgrade VirtualBox to the latest version
+> 2. Remove the distro guest DKMS package: `sudo apt-get remove virtualbox-guest-dkms`
+> 3. Insert the Guest Additions CD using the VM menu and run the CD to install
+> 4. Reboot the guest VM: `sudo reboot`

 # Download Ubuntu 18.04 LTS
 Grab the latest desktop ISO image from [here](https://ubuntu.com/download/desktop/thank-you?version=18.04.4&architecture=amd64).